San Francisco

 Note From Your Manual Osteopath Julie Duggan

-Manual Osteopathy is about going back to basics.
+Julie's approach is about going back to basics.
 We can thrive at all ages when we understand how the human body moves and functions and how we can support it with adequate postural and lifestyle adjustments.
 It is an honor for me to have the opportunity to meet every single one of my patients and get to dig deeply into what health is and how the body is supposed to work.
 Because when you understand health, you can prevent disease.